microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-handling.md

 | `unsupportedWorkbook`         | The request failed.
 The workbook contains unsupported features or exceeds the size limit.
 The Microsoft Graph client is not expected to resend the failed request until the unsupported factors are removed.

 > [!NOTE]
-> For the regular pattern, the failed request is defined as the request corresponding to the response.
+> For the regular pattern, the failed request is defined as the request that corresponds to the response.
 For the long-running operation pattern, the failed request is the one that triggers the failed operation.

 #### Optional second-level error code examples